ericclaus14/CyrusBackupSolution/README.md

 * **SourcePath=C:\Repos\CyrusBackupSolution**
    * The path to the directory being backed up.
 Note that different backup job types may have different names for this parameter.
 See the comments at the top of the config file for the correct syntax.
 * **Owner=user1@domain.com**
    * The product owner's email address.
 This is an address that should receive alerts if the backup job fails.
+NOTE: this must be in the same domain as the email address assigned to the $HelpDeskEmail variable in the PowerShell module, Cyrus.psm1.
 * **EncryptionKeyFile=C:\CyrusBackupSolution\SecurePasswordFiles\dirEncryption.pass**     # The path to the secure password file containing the encryption key to be used when encrypting the backup.
 See the "Generating secure password files with New-SecurePassFile" section of this document for details on how to generate this file.

 ### Example two